 This course is a survey of the major works, genres and writers of several Asian countries including China and Japan, emphasizing their relationships with the histories and cultures of the region.
 This is a college-transfer course.
-(Prerequisite: ENG 102)
+(Prerequisite: ENG 102 or ENG 165)